navid-m/scarmk/docs/stdlib/crypto.md

 Generate a random salt of the specified length.
 Return the generated salt as a string.

-### sha256

-Compute the SHA-256 hash of the given input string.
-Return the hash as a hexadecimal string.

 ### aes128_encrypt

 Encrypt data using AES-128 in ECB mode.